 If you know your fattoush from your fatayer and your lokma from your lokum, then this list of Brisbane’s best Middle Eastern restaurants is for you.

 From the shores of the Mediterranean Sea to the Persian Gulf, Middle Eastern cuisine is instantly recognisable by its heady mix of fragrant spices, delicious grilled meats and range of tempting salads and sides.
 Grab a group and get ready to share.

-Named after the port of Byblos in Lebanon, this Portside favourite serves up a mean pan-fried haloumi salad with mixed greens, tomato and avocado.
-If you’re not friends with salad, whether there’s cheese involved or not, you could check out their speciality kebbi, described on the menu as “the national dish of Lebanon”—hand rolled ovals of minced fish, lamb or pumpkin mixed with burghul, celery and coriander and filled with nuts and spices.
+Named after the port of Byblos in Lebanon, this longtime Portside favourite serves up a mean pan-fried haloumi salad with mixed greens, tomato and avocado.
+If you’re not friends with salad, whether there’s cheese involved or not, you could check out their speciality kebbi, described on the menu as the national dish of Lebanon—hand rolled ovals of minced fish, lamb or pumpkin mixed with burghul, celery and coriander and filled with nuts and spices.
 And even though this list is about food, we have to mention the incredibly exotic cocktails on offer, such as the Phoenician Sunset, with strawberry puree, cloudy apple juice, Licor 43, vanilla and strawberry liqueur.